Back to Glossary

 Racing Strategy

-A dive bomb is a risky overtaking move in motorsport where a driver brakes very late and attempts to pass another car on the inside of a corner at high speed.
+A dive bomb is an aggressive overtaking maneuver in motorsport where a driver brakes extremely late and dives down the inside of a corner at high speed to pass another car, often catching the other driver by surprise.

 Never Miss a Race!